The Woman Behind Rudi’s Gluten Free Bread (She Lives With Celiac)

 Suzie: “No, because of my daughter and my job, the standards of our gluten-free products has always been a high focus for me, even before my own diagnosis.
 But my appreciation for what we do for people with celiac and gluten sensitivity has increased, and it certainly changed how I did things at home.
 I had some emotional resentment at first, and I still do sometimes.
 When I smell our delicious bread from the organic bakery sometimes I’m like ‘Why?
 Why do I have to be gluten free?’”

-Jessie: “You have quality control evaluations at the bakery every morning, where you and other employees examine the bread and other products.
+Jessie: “You have quality control evaluations at the bakery every morning, where you and other employees examine the bread and other products, making sure everything is perfect from the taste to the serving size.
 What’s that like, knowing you can’t taste the gluten-containing products?”

 Suzie: “Yeah, in our conference room every morning we have a daily operations meeting.
 We look at the products we made yesterday and the first products from off the line that morning.
 We measure it and discuss the attributes with our VP of R&D, our QA team, and our head bakers, and if there are any changes we need to make – maybe based on the environment that day or something else that’s going on, to make sure everything is up to muster.
 Others sample the bread, but I still feel it and smell it, with gloves on.”